teambit/docs/docs/workspace/02-configurations.md

 The workspace configuration file (`workspace.jsonc`) is where rules and settings are applied to the workspace itself, and to every component managed by it.

-The workspace configuration JSON reflects the way Bit is designed and built - that is,  using "extension components". __Each of these extensions exposes a workspace configuration API__.
-That means, your "workspace configurations" are set across multiple extensions.
+The workspace configuration JSON reflects the way Bit is designed and built - that is, using Bit components.
+Each of these components exposes a workspace configuration API.
+That means, your "workspace configurations" are set across multiple Bit components.

-As you will see, the names of these JSON fields, each representing an extensions, follow Bit's component name pattern `<scope-owner>.<scope-name>/<component-name>`, for example: `teambit.workspace/variants`.
+As you will see, the names of these JSON fields, each representing an component, follow Bit's component name pattern `<scope-owner>.<scope-name>/<component-name>`, for example: `teambit.workspace/variants`.

 Examine a demo workspace configuration file, [here](https://github.com/teambit/bad-jokes-workspace/blob/main/workspace.jsonc).